mtshotwell/Coursera_Getting_and_Cleaning_Data/README.md

 ####Dependencies
 <ol>
-	<li>unning the run_analysis.R file will help you to install the dependencies automatically.
+	<li>Running the run_analysis.R file will help you to install the dependencies automatically.
 It depends on "plyr" library.</li>
 </ol>